ngxs/store/docs/advanced/action-handlers.md

 * `ofAction`: triggers when any of the below lifecycle events happen
 * `ofActionDispatched`: triggers when an action has been dispatched but NOT when it completes
-* `ofActionCompleted`: triggers when an action has been completed but NOT when it is dispatched
+* `ofActionComplete`: triggers when an action has been completed but NOT when it is dispatched
 * `ofActionErrored`: triggers when an action has caused an error to be thrown

 Below is a action handler that filters for `RouteNavigate` actions and then tells the router to navigate to that